 We’ll start with dropper posts that are best suited for gravel or road bikes.
 If you’re looking to upgrade a gravel bike and want a little extra cushion to enhance your comfort, check out our Coast Dropper Post.
 Is saving weight on your road bike a priority and you need an externally routed post?
 The Pine could be perfect for you.
 If your road/gravel bike is compatible with internally routed posts and you want the lightest dropper possible, the Rainier 27.2 is the way to go.

 Now for the mountain bikers’ dropper posts.
 If you’re looking to wet your toes in the world of dropper posts and want something effective and extremely affordable, the Ridge Dropper Post might be your best option.
 If your bike needs an externally routed dropper, you’ll want the ever-reliable Cascade Dropper.
 Want to fine-tune your fit and maximize your travel with the latest tech?
 Our 3rd Gen. Rainier and its tool-less travel adjust system will help you be as comfortable as possible on the climbs.
-Last but not least, if you want to treat your bike to affordable luxury with an internally routed dropper that has a tunable air cartridge, we highly recommend you check out our Bachelor Dropper Post.
+Last but not least, if you want to treat your bike to affordable luxury with an internally routed dropper that has travel adjust, a tunable air cartridge, and can be customized to match your cockpit color, we highly recommend you check out our Loam Dropper Post.

 As always, if you have further questions please feel free to reach out to our Customer Service team at firstname.lastname@example.org.
 They'll get you sorted and back on your bike in no time.